-I have owned my own business for almost five years – and I find it is a constant learning experience.
+I have owned my own business for almost for many years – and I find it is a constant learning experience.

 One thing that I have learned that has benefitted my business is that the personal touch with your customers can differentiate you from the others in your space.
 A little background…

 When I left my corporate gig as VP of Events, I decided to finally go out on my own and hopefully use what I had learned in over 25 years of event management to assist associations, media companies and others who produce events.
 I figured that if it didn’t work out – I could always find a job.

 Thank goodness it worked out – and now I run my own business from Florida – away from the cold – with clients who are old friends….what could be better?

 Back to the personal touch – one of the first projects I was asked to do when I started was event telemarketing for a media company.
 What I found was that my client’s customers really appreciated the personal touch of a phone call – even if you did not reach them, we left a message and sent an email.
 Many times if you did not get a call back – you would get an email response.
 But better yet, if you got to speak to them, you learned a lot that is valuable to your customer!

 If they are going to attend, they are extremely grateful for the call/reminder – and if they are not, they will often tell you why – which is great information to relay back…..maybe there is a perception issue, or something that happened that turned them off that you are totally unaware of.

 Better to know than not know – right?

 This has led to membership renewal campaigns for associations – which the members really love!
 Many times they have allowed their membership to lapse for no reason other than it slipped their mind!
 You have the opportunity to educate them about the new benefits of membership and hopefully, they will renew over the phone with the caller.